Doctor Doom: 1980s and 1990s

-2000s–2010s
+2000s

 Mark Waid began to redefine Doctor Doom in the 2003 "Unthinkable" storyline (Fantastic Four vol. 3, #66-70 and #500), where Doom forsakes technology for mysticism.
 He kills his first love, Valeria, to gain powers from demons and imprisons Franklin Richards in Hell.
 Doom challenges Reed Richards to escape a magical prison, but with Doctor Strange's help, Richards succeeds, causing Doom to be dragged to Hell.
 Doom remained there until the 2004 "Ragnarok" storyline in Thor, where Thor's hammer, Mjölnir, provided his escape.
 In 2005–2006, Doctor Doom starred in the limited series Books of Doom, written by Ed Brubaker.
 This retelling of his origin explored the early, less-seen parts of Doom's life and questioned whether his path to dictatorship was fated or due to personal faults—a nature versus nurture debate.
 Brubaker's portrayal was influenced by the original Lee/Kirby version, and he chose not to show Doom's face, following Kirby's example.

 In Spider-Man/Fantastic Four #4, the Mighty Avengers invaded Latveria due to Victor's involvement in a chemical bomb plot involving the Venom symbiote, which was actually orchestrated by Kristoff Vernard.
 In the Siege storyline, Doctor Doom initially supports Norman Osborn's attack on Asgard but later withdraws.
-He also stars in Doomwar written by Jonathan Maberry, where he allies with the isolationist Desturi to seize control of Wakanda.

-In Fantastic Four: Three, Doctor Doom seeks to be "reborn" and plans to abdicate his throne to Kristoff.
-Valeria von Doom visits him, notices his brain damage, and offers to restore his mental capacity in exchange for his help with Reed and the Fantastic Four.'
-A humbled Doom later attends Johnny Storm's funeral,' and is recommended for the Future Foundation.'
-Leading up to Secret Wars, Doom usurps the power of the Beyonders,' creating a new Battleworld where he assumes the role of God.
-However, Reed Richards and a group of heroes challenge Doom, and with the Molecule Man's help, they restore the multiverse.
-Reed ultimately uses the Beyonder's power to heal Doom's face and purify his soul.'